 The AGM board of directors' oversight of cybersecurity risk management is supported by the audit committee of the AGM board of directors (the "AGM audit committee"), the AAM Global Risk Committee ("AGRC"), the Operational Risk Forum (the "ORF"), the Cybersecurity Working Group and management.
-The AGM board of directors, the AGM audit committee, the AGRC, the ORF and the Cyber Security Working Group receive regular updates on Apollo's information technology, cybersecurity risk profile and strategy, and risk mitigation plans from Apollo's risk management professionals, the AGM's Chief Security Officer ("CSO"), AGM's CISO, other members of management and relevant management committees and working groups.
-The Cyber Security Working Group is chaired by AGM's CISO and has representation from Apollo's Technology, Legal, Compliance, and ERM teams.
+The AGM board of directors, the AGM audit committee, the AGRC, the ORF and the Cyber Security Working Group receive regular updates on Apollo's information technology, cybersecurity risk profile and strategy, and risk mitigation plans from Apollo's risk management professionals, the AGM's Chief Security Officer ("CSO"), CISO, other members of management and relevant management committees and working groups.
+The Cyber Security Working Group is chaired by the CISO and has representation from Apollo's Technology, Legal, Compliance, and ERM teams.
 The group meets at least once a quarter to discuss cybersecurity and risk mitigation activities, among other topics.
-AGM's CISO regularly reports to the ORF regarding cyber risk, and the ORF in turn reports to the AGRC on a quarterly basis, noting any cyber updates when necessary or appropriate.
-In turn, AGM's board of directors and/or the AGM audit committee receives presentations and reports on cybersecurity risks from AGM's CSO or CISO, as well as from AHL's CISO, at least annually.
+The CISO regularly reports to the ORF regarding cyber risk, and the ORF in turn reports to the AGRC on a quarterly basis, noting any cyber updates when necessary or appropriate.
+In turn, AGM's board of directors and/or the AGM audit committee receive quarterly risk updates from risk management professionals, as well as at least annual updates on cyber risk specifically.
+The full AGM board of directors or the AGM audit committee receives presentations and reports on cybersecurity risks from AGM's CSO or CISO, as well as from AHL's CISO, at least annually.